Home

 Loading Total VC PE Fund Performance...

-Head-to-head performance comparison of venture capital and private equity funds across vintage years, fund sizes, and strategies.
+DPI, TVPI, and IRR benchmarks for venture capital and private equity funds, compared head-to-head across vintage years, fund sizes, and strategies.
 Data sourced from Cambridge Associates, PitchBook, and Burgiss.
+Updated for mid-2026 with AI fund outperformance trends.

 VC vs. PE: Key Performance Metrics Side-by-Side